This post may contain affiliate links. For more information, please see our affiliate policy.

 Trussing a chicken is always optional but recommended.
 In this case, we keep it simple by just tying the drumsticks together, knowing the vegetables will be cradling the bird anyway.
 Trussing allows for even cooking and the juiciest possible roast chicken.

 While chicken is safe to eat at 165 degrees (for breasts) or 170 degrees (for thighs), I prefer to roast chicken to 180 degrees.
 This is the temperature when the meat is so tender, it just falls off the bone.
-And isn’t that what we will want for our roast chicken?
+And isn’t that what we want for our roast chicken?

 Put your extra chicken to work